AUDL Judging - Frequently Asked Questions

 Am I allowed to watch debates if I’m judging for the day?

-Can I have rounds off to watch my student(s) or shadow another judge?
+Can I request rounds off to watch my student(s) or shadow another judge?

 The schedule says the next round won’t happen for a while.
 Why am I being asked to start sooner than that?